adrianbautista0/Azure-Active-Directory/README.md

 - Configure Domain Services
 - Join a vritual machine to your domain
 - Create Organizational units and users
-- setup remote desktop for your virtual machine
+- Setup remote desktop for your virtual machine
 - Create adittional users

 <h2>Deployment and Configuration Steps</h2>